 - Dependency and Indemnity Compensation (DIC) – DIC benefits only become applicable when the veteran has passed away.
 If a veteran had a P&T rating for the 10 years immediately prior to their death, qualifying dependents will be eligible for DIC benefits.
 However, if the veteran had a permanent and total rating for LESS THAN 10 years prior to their death, qualifying dependents are only eligible for DIC benefits if the veteran’s cause of death was service-connected.

-- Certain state-level benefits – state-level benefits for veteran’s that have a P&T rating range from college and employment resources to free hunting and fishing licenses.
-For example, in Florida, a veteran with a P&T rating and an honorable discharge are exempt from paying property tax on their residence.
+- Certain state-level benefits – state-level benefits for veterans that have a P&T rating range from college and employment resources to free hunting and fishing licenses.
+For example, in Florida, a veteran with a P&T rating and an honorable discharge is exempt from paying property tax on their residence.
 For a comprehensive list of each state’s benefits click here.

-Getting the VA Assign a Permanent & Total Rating
+Getting the VA to Assign a Permanent & Total Rating

-You can’t file a claim for a permanent and total rating, but you can submit a letter to the VA requesting they find you permanent and total.
+You can’t file a VA benefits claim for a permanent and total disability rating, but you can submit a letter to the VA requesting they find you permanent and total.
 When submitting this request, you should also send medical evidence that shows your service-connected disability or disabilities are not going to improve in the future.
 The VA typically makes a determination of permanent and total on their own, but if you have not been found permanent and total it is worth letting the VA know why you should be due to your service-connected medical conditions.